maoberlehner/markus-oberlehner-net/content/blog/using-the-google-maps-api-with-vue.md

 ## The vue2-google-maps plugin

-Before we get started with building our own custom implementation, let me point out that there already is a pretty nice Vue.js plugin named `vue2-google-maps` which makes it possible to assemble a map with its markers in a declarative manner.
+Before we get started with building our own custom implementation, let me point out that there already is a pretty nice Vue.js plugin named `vue2-google-maps` which makes it possible to assemble a map and its markers in a declarative manner.

 ```html
 <GmapMap :center="{ lat: 10, lng: 10 }">